 You can change or move the bar pointers to any place inside the gauge.

 You can add more than one bar pointer to the axes to indicate multiple values.

-The ASP.NET MVC Linear Gauge chart control provides a visually appealing way to view its pointers with animated transitions for a certain duration.
+The ASP.NET MVC Linear Gauge control provides a visually appealing way to view its pointers with animated transitions for a certain duration.
 Experience smooth pointer transitions by moving the pointer from one place to another.

-The interactive ASP.NET MVC Linear Gauge chart control provides options to display details about the pointer value through a tooltip when hovering the mouse over the pointer.
+The interactive ASP.NET MVC Linear Gauge control provides options to display details about the pointer value through a tooltip when hovering the mouse over the pointer.

 Colors applied to the range and pointer can vary gradually to create a smooth color transition.

 Add a title to visualize additional information on the linear gauge.
 You can also customize the font of the title in the gauge.

 The linear gauge control allows you to change its size by setting the width and height.
 You can also make the gauges to fill its parent container by simply setting the height and width as 100%.